saro-lab/selenium-all-in-one/README.md

 - `downloadStrategy`
     - `DownloadStrategy.THROW_IF_NO_VERSION`
         - Throws an error if the version does not exist.
+          - For example, in a server environment where the firewall is blocking, you can set `DownloadStrategy.THROW_IF_NO_VERSION` and configure the usage environment by placing the downloaded file in a folder through `ChromeDriverManager.download()`.
     - `DownloadStrategy.DOWNLOAD_IF_NO_VERSION`
         - Downloads if the version does not exist.
     - `DownloadStrategy.DOWNLOAD_IF_NO_VERSION_OR_DIFFERENT_REVISION`